 Avocados have more potassium than bananas!
 And a higher potassium intake supports healthy blood pressure levels, which is great for heart health.
 Like extra-virgin olive oil, they also contain oleic acids, which can reduce inflammation and cancer risk.
 As part of a vegetarian diet, they've also been shown to reduce cholesterol and triglycerides levels.
 Also, they're full of antioxidants that can protect your eye health!

-Now that you know how great these sweet potato patties are for you, here’s what you’ll need to make them!
+Now that you know how wholesome this sweet potato patty recipe is, here's what you'll need to make them!

 - sweet potatoes - our star ingredient!
 We'll roast them first, and then blend them for the perfect texture.
 You can use fresh sweet potatoes, or 12 ounces of frozen sweet potatoes works well too.